Los Angeles, CA +1 (213) 261-0385

 • Does not take into account physical and mental changes.

-• Doesn’t explain all behavior since thoughts and feelings are influenced by many internal and external behaviors.
+• Doesn’t explain all behavior since thoughts and feelings are influenced by many internal and external factors.

 • Doesn’t explain behavioral differences.

-• Doesn’t take in account that what one person views as punishment/unsupportive, another person may view as a reward/supportive.
+• Doesn’t take into account that what one person views as punishment/unsupportive, another person may view as a reward/supportive.

-• Does not explain why individuals respond differently to similar situation.
+• Does not explain why individuals respond differently to similar situations.

 • Ignores maturation as well as lifespan behavior changes.